lijianweizhuwei/CMPT886/project/update1.md

 ## Project Flowcharts
 ![Alt text](../image//flowchart.png)

-The picture above is a brief flowchart of our project which is far away from our original idea.
-In our project, we must first analyze the input instructions.
-Then we need to determine the most appropriate process according to our cost table.
-In the end, We will output the comparsion between our optimize process cost and original process cost.
+The picture above is the flowchart of our updated model.
+In our project, firstly need analyss the input instruction set, then determine a appropriate processing method according to the pre-processed cost table.
+Finally, output the comparsion result.

-Therefore, we have four main areas need to be implemented in our projects.

-## Instruction Analysis and Cost table calculation
+We devide our project into three main part.

+## Type Legalization

 ### Brief description

-First, we need to identify the operation and vectors.
-It can help us decide if the vector need to be legalized and if SWAR instructions can be used.
+Based on the LLVM source code, we find that the type legalization part can't support all legalizing type and has a few problems need to be solve ,even for the lastest version (LLVM 6.0.0).

 ### Current Progress

-### Next to do

-## Type Legalization Optimize

-### Brief description
-When we read LLVM source code, we find that we can optimize this part to improve efficiency.

-### Current Progress
-We have done part of Legalization.cpp and related files based on llvm source code.
-We are trying to override the logic for type legalization to improve efficiency and support more vector types.
+We have done part of Legalization.cpp and the related files based on LLVM source code.
+We are trying to override the logic of legalization to improve the efficiency and support more arbitrary vector types, however, we also encounter some problems.
+Following is a key part of determine the correct element number after legalization and choose the correct legalization action.
+The basic action has already been saved in a *legalization table*, such as i3 need to be promoted and i64 need to be splitted.

 ```
-LegalizerInfo::findAction(const SizeAndActionsVec &Vec, const uint32_t size) {
+LegalizerInfo::legalizationAction(const SizeAndActionsVec &Vec, const uint32_t size) {

   ...